 A cumulative grade point average of "C+" (2.30) is required for graduation with the M.Div., M.A., or M.T.S. degree.
 Any grade below "C+" is a warning that a student is not showing promise of successfully completing degree work.
 A student whose cumulative GPA falls below 2.30 in a given semester will be placed on academic probation and monitored until the GPA is 2.30 or better.
 Any grade of "F" (or "FX") will result in an academic performance review.
 Based on the review, a student will either receive an academic warning or be placed on academic probation until demonstrating promise for successful completion of degree work.
-Any Master's level or non-degree student who accumulates as many as 9 credit hours of "F" (or "FX") grades will be automatically separated from the Seminary.
+Any Master's level or non-degree student who accumulates failing grades in three classes (failing grades are either "F" or "FX") will be automatically separated from the Seminary.
 Separated students may apply for readmission after one academic year has passed.
 Students placed on academic probation may be required to take a minimum of 6 credit hours per semester until their status is changed.